thebruce/version-attribute/README.md

 # Version Attribute

 This module assists with identifying object attributes that correspond to versioning naming schemes {major}.{minor}.{patch} ex: 1.0.1.
 It will accept any number of additional sub-patches, minor-version, or major-versions as long as new branch depths are consistent and demarcated with a ".".
-Ex: You can traverse an object with properties like 3.1.1.1 for instance.
+Ex: You can traverse an object with properties like 3.1.1.1 for instance, not just 3.1.1.

 Given an object with version number properties and an array corresponding to a path [{major},{minor},{patch}] you can:
 * Determine if the path exists in the object.